old-xebis/repository-template/README.md

 ## Setup

-Setup releases as the group or the project variable
+Set up releases as the group or the project variable:

 - Settings
   - CI/CD